polimi-cmls-2025/International-Love/README.md

 ### Electronics:
 This part consists of two differentiated modules, tiles detection and potentiometer measuring.
 As the number of voltage values to read is higher than the number of analog inputs, we require to use a matrix architecture, dividing the potentiometers and leds in groups (or colums) that can be activated at the moment of reading.
 This is perfomed by Arduino.

-For the tiles detection, we meassure the voltage drop of leds of different colour.
-As this values can be very close sometimes, the led values are constantly being calibrated to avoid undesired alterations.
-Concerning the conection of the leds, it is done with magnets properly polarize to only attach in the right position of the led.
+For the tiles detection, we measure the voltage drop of LEDs of different colors.
+As this values can sometimes be very close, the LED values are constantly being calibrated to avoid undesired alterations.
+Concerning the conection of the LEDs, it is done with magnets properly polarize to only attach in the right position of the LED.

-For the potentiometers, the are in divisor configuration to ensure lineal input.
+For the potentiometers, the are in voltaje divider configuration to ensure linear input.
 Also, diodes are required due to the matrix configuration previously mentioned.
-This restricts a bit the range of operation.
+This slightly restricts the range of operation.

 ### Software Components:

 #### Arduino:

-The purspose of arduino is to read and codify the values obtained from the board.
-To do this, it first have to coordinate the activation of the different groups to be readed.
+The purspose of arduino is to read and encode the values obtained from the board.
+To do this, it first have to coordinate the activation of the different groups to be read.
 This architecture implies that not every value can be readed in realtime, but the refresh rate for the complete system is below 0.1 seconds, so it is not perceivable by the user.

-By reading the leds, Arduino can detect which led it is connected, and assign to it the corresponding waveform, effect, or filter.
+By reading the LEDs, Arduino can detect which led it is connected, and assign to it the corresponding waveform, effect, or filter.
 At the same time, arduino is constantly reading the values of the potentiometers.

 Then, arduino correlates the connected tiles with the values in the pots, and via serial port, send the values for each waveform, effect, and filter to the computer in the propper format, where is received by SuperCollider.